Analects: Creation of the text

 Regardless of how early the text of the Analects existed, most Analects scholars believe that by the early Han dynasty (206 BC–220 AD) the book was widely known and transmitted throughout China in a mostly complete form, and that the book acquired its final, complete form during the Han dynasty.
 However, Han dynasty writer Wang Chong claimed that all copies of the Analects that existed during the Han dynasty were incomplete and formed only a part of a much larger work.
 This is supported by the fact that a larger collection of Confucius's teachings did exist in the Warring States period than has been preserved directly in the Analects: 75% of Confucius's sayings cited by his second-generation student, Mencius, do not exist in the received text of the Analects.

-Versions
+Textual history

 According to the Han dynasty scholar Liu Xiang, there were two versions of the Analects that existed at the beginning of the Han dynasty: the "Lu version" and the "Qi version".
 The Lu version contained twenty chapters, and the Qi version contained twenty-two chapters, including two chapters not found in the Lu version.
 Of the twenty chapters that both versions had in common, the Lu version had more passages.
 Each version had its own masters, schools, and transmitters.